piclas-framework/piclas/docs/documentation/userguide/installation.md

     make install 2>&1 | tee install.out

-If you encounter any difficulties, you can submit an issue on GitHub attaching the `make.out` and/or `install.out` files, where the console output is stored.
+If you encounter any difficulties, you can submit an issue on GitHub and attach the `make.out` and/or `install.out` files, where the console output is stored.
 To make sure that the installed OpenMPI is also utilized by CMake, you have to set the environment variables, again making sure to use your installation folder and the correct version

     export MPI_DIR=/home/user/openmpi/4.1.1
     export PATH="/home/user/openmpi/4.1.1/bin:$PATH"